 For example, a user searches for something on Google.
 Your website appears as the number one result.
 They scroll past and click on the second link for whatever reason.
 Your CTR would be 0%, with one impression.
 The higher you can get your CTR to be, the better success you’ll have when it comes to rankings as well as conversions.
 If you’re getting a low CTR, this signals to Google that the result wasn’t relevant, and you’ll find your ranking position start to slip down the results.
 On the flip side, if you’re getting a high CTR, you’ll find your rankings rise.

 Likewise, once you have a decent CTR, you want to ensure you don’t get a high bounce rate.
 Because if the user lands on your page, and decides it doesn’t answer their query and leaves, your rankings will slip.

 Therefore, getting your phrases to the top of the search results is just the first part of the process.
 The next is improving the conversion rate by reducing the bounce rate.

 When analysing these metrics within Google Search Console or Google Analytics, you’ll want to make on-page optimisations to the pages that have a high bounce rate or a low click through rate.

 It’s also worth noting that few pages can make an impact on many as CTR is measured per page and overall.
 Therefore, if you have a 100-page website, and 90 pages have a decent CTR and a low bounce rate, but 10 pages have a low CTR and a high bounce rate, you’ll either want to improve the optimisation of those pages or if they are classed as thin, remove them.

-Our reason for covering six different areas of SEO was to give clients and potential clients an idea of the variety of things that we cover when carrying out search engine optimisation consultancy, training or managed services.
+Our reason for covering these different areas of SEO was to give clients and potential clients an idea of the variety of things that we cover when carrying out SEO consultancy, training or managed services.
 It’s a snippet of the hundreds of factors that determine where a site ranks and how well it performs.
 Each business is unique and so is our strategy.